-- Provide a voice for ELL parents. - Discuss school issues and make recommendations to school and program officials; - Provide a link between district, school, administration, teachers, and the home; - Encourage parents to become active participants on school committees, for example, PTA/PTO, PALS Partners in Education, and the School Advisory Council (SAC); - Provide information on school and district initiatives, meetings, and workshops relevant to the development of educational programs for ELLs and non-ELLs; - Guide parents/legal guardians to support services, courses, and Title III programs that are of benefit to their students and families; - Offer guidance on advocacy needs on behalf of ELLs; - Address parent/legal guardian concerns regarding ELL education; and - Inform parents/legal guardians of their students' educational rights under state and federal law.
+- Provide a voice for ELL/LEP parents. - Discuss school issues and make recommendations to school and program officials; - Provide a link between district, school, administration, teachers, and the home; - Encourage parents to become active participants on school committees, for example, PTA/PTO, PALS Partners in Education, and the School Advisory Council (SAC); - Provide information on school and district initiatives, meetings, and workshops relevant to the development of educational programs for ELL/LEP students and non-ELL/students; - Guide parents/legal guardians to support services, courses, and Title III programs that are of benefit to their students and families; - Offer guidance on advocacy needs on behalf of ELL/LEP students; - Address parent/legal guardian concerns regarding ELL education; and - Inform parents/legal guardians of their students' educational rights under state and federal law.